-- 1- An understanding of language and culture opens the doorway to understanding what happens, why it happens and how you can make a difference.
+An understanding of language and culture opens the doorway to understanding what happens, why it happens and how you can make a difference.
 Why learn Russian now?
 How will an understanding of intercultural values impact on global development?
 How can you use English to work your way around the world?
 Importantly - how do language and culture impact on the UN Sustainability Goals?
 The Languages and Intercultural Awareness pathway offers you four distinct strands.
 The Language Specialist: Become a specialist in one of our languages and graduate with a degree title that includes ' with competency in (Language)'.
 The Language Taster: Explore a new language every year The Certificate in TESOL (Teaching English to Speakers of Other Languages): Train to teach English as a Foreign Language, gain a globally recognised teaching qualification and work with asylum seekers and refugees.
-The Intercultural Explorer: Explore cultural practices around the world and discover how the power of language and culture can be forces for breaking down barriers and achieving intercultural understanding, but how they can also be used to create political and social barricades.
-Languages & Dal licaues.
-Languages & Intercultural Modules available: ntercultural Modules available: ntercultural Modules available: The Language Specialist: Any Semester 1 Language Module (the level at which you enter will be determined by your ntercultural Modules available: The Language Specialist: Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences). ntercultural Modules available: The Language Specialist: Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences).
-The Language Taster: Any Semester 1 Language Module (the level at which you enter will be determined by your ntercultural Modules available: The Language Specialist: Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences).
-The Language Taster: Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences) ntercultural Modules available: The Language Specialist: Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences).
-The Language Taster: Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences) The Certificate in TESOL: ntercultural Modules available:The Language Specialist:Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences).The Language Taster:Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences).The Certificate in TESOL:ENL-10053 TESOL 1 ntercultural Modules available: The Language Specialist: Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences).
-The Language Taster: Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences) The Certificate in TESOL: ENL-10053 TESOL 1 ENL-20007 TESOL 2 ntercultural Modules available:The Language Specialist:Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences).The Language Taster:Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences)The Certificate in TESOL:ENL-10053 TESOL 1ENL-20007 TESOL 2The Intercultural Explorer:
+Langu uages & The Intercultural Explorer: Explore cultural practices around the world and discover how the power of language and culture can be forces for breaking down barriers and achieving intercultural understanding, but how they can also be used to create political and social barricades. cultural Modules available: eness Modules available: The Language Specialist: The Language Specialist: Any Semester 1 Language Module (the level at which you enter will be determined by your The Language Specialist: Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences).
+The Language Specialist: Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences).
+The Language Taster: Any Semester 1 Language Module (the level at which you enter will be determined by your The Language Specialist: Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences).
+The Language Taster: Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences) The Language Specialist: Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences).
+The Language Taster: Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences) The Certificate in TESOL: The Language Specialist: Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences).
+The Language Taster: Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences) The Certificate in TESOL: ENL-10053 TESOL 1 The Language Specialist: Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences).
+The Language Taster: Any Semester 1 Language Module (the level at which you enter will be determined by your previous language learning experiences) The Certificate in TESOL: ENL-10053 TESOL 1 ENL-20007 TESOL 2